 Yes, that is the ideal approach to this program for domestic (U.S.) students.
 An A.S. degree usually takes 1 to 2 years to complete, as do the flight training courses listed above.
 Therefore, you can be enrolled at DSC and taking classes in the Industrial Management program while taking flight training classes at EFA.
 Epic’s SMART Airline Program is ideal for this plan.
 (Note: International students will need to complete their flight training before beginning their studies at DSC.)

 What if I have transferred in some of my flight training to Epic?
 Will that still count?

-Yes, because Epic and the FAA certify you for each level of completion, DSC accepts the transcripts we provide as authentic veriiication in meeting all FAA requirements.
+Yes, because Epic and the FAA certify you for each level of completion, DSC accepts the transcripts we provide as authentic verifiication in meeting all FAA course requirements.

 Do other flight schools offer this program with DSC?